OMS-NetZero/FAIR/docs/examples/basic_run_example.rst

 real-world scenario but just to highlight how FaIR works.
-Full simulations may have 50 or more species included and the ``properties`` dictionary can get quite large, so it can be beneficial to edit it in a spreadsheet as a table and load it in.
-This functionality is forthcoming.
+Full simulations may have 50 or more species included and the ``properties`` dictionary can get quite large, so it can be beneficial to edit it in a CSV and load it in.

 In total, we have 8 species in this model.
 We want to run